Eyuel-Nigussie/Eyuel-Nigussie/README.md

 - 👋 Hi, I’m @Eyuel-Nigussie
 - 👀 I’m interested in conquering scalable, 100% secured app and software development.
 I am also interested in building systems that make life easy for everyone.
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to collaborate on projects and/or build something that matters.
-- 📫 How to reach eyuthedev@gmail.com
+- 📫 How to reach me eyuthedev@gmail.com

 <!---
 Eyuel-Nigussie/Eyuel-Nigussie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.